Unthrottled/spring-webflux/notes.md

 >For example, given a Publisher that is not a Mono, the Jackson JSON message writer expects multiple values.
 If the media type implies an infinite stream — e.g. "application/json+stream", values are written and flushed individually; otherwise values are buffered into a list and rendered as a JSON array.

+Reactive Streams.org
+---

+Handling streams of data—especially “live” data whose volume is not predetermined—requires special care in an asynchronous system.
+The most prominent issue is that resource consumption needs to be controlled such that a fast data source does not overwhelm the stream destination.
+Asynchrony is needed in order to enable the parallel use of computing resources, on collaborating network hosts or multiple CPU cores within a single machine.

+The main goal of Reactive Streams is to govern the exchange of stream data across an asynchronous boundary—think passing elements on to another thread or thread-pool—while ensuring that the receiving side is not forced to buffer arbitrary amounts of data.

 Sources
 ---